shashical/Chatrix/README.md

 A search functionality is available for searching the contacts.
 Tapping on the profile image within each chat will direct you to the profile page of that user.
- ## Group screen
+ ## Groups screen
  All the groups in which the user is a member will be displayed here, following the same order as the chats screen.
-The functionality is similar to the chats screen, with the ability to perform actions on the groups such as pinning, muting, or deleting.
+The functionalities here are similar to the chats screen, with the ability to perform actions on the groups such as pinning, muting, or deleting.

  ##  Chat Window
  The chat window provides a platform for users to communicate with each other.
 When you open a chat, the conversation between you and the other user will be displayed.